Woman alleges harassment by man in Delhi Metro's Jor Bagh station | Entertainment

 ''I approached a policeman standing on the platform, but he flatly refused to help me and asked me to go upstairs to talk about it.

-The entire incident was captured on camera but then we saw him get into a different metro and leave.
-The woman alleged that when she asked the authorities to do something, they instead blamed her for creating a scene. ''I asked them to do something about it but instead, they started blaming me and said that I should've created a scene & that there's nothing they can do now since he managed to leave,'' the woman said in her tweets.
+The entire incident was captured on camera but then we saw him get into a different metro and leave. ''I asked them to do something about it but instead they started blaming me and said dat I shouldve created a scene & tht theres nothing they can do now since he managed to leave,'' the woman said in her tweets.

 The woman said she is scared to step out of her house and ''the incident has completely shaken up my belief that metros are safe.''
 She said it's important that this reaches the right authorities, including the DMRC and the Delhi Police so that they know ''how bad their safety measures are''.